 - Corrupt Corporate Executive: The three directors want to take over National Shoes so that they can make gaudy but shoddy products at a high profit, assuming their customers will be easily fooled by advertising.
 The "Old Man", who is never seen, does not appear to be corrupt and favors making long-lasting shoes, but is autocratic and behind the times — the three directors derisively refer to the women's shoes he prefers to make as "army shoes", i.e. ugly but reliable, reducing the amount of money they can make from each customer.

 - Cowboys and Indians: Jun and Shinichi play "Sheriff and Outlaw", then switch roles and outfits; this leads to the wrong boy being kidnapped.

-- Dramatic Irony: The kidnapper believes that he's striking a deserved blow against an uppity, privileged rich man who has always looked down (literally even) on the poor of the slum district below.
+- Dramatic Irony: The kidnapper believes that he's striking a deserved blow against an uppity, privileged rich man who has always looked down (literally) on the poor of the slum district below.
 Except that Gondo himself came up from those same slums.

 - Earn Your Happy Ending: Gondo's plan to take over National Shoes fails, and he loses all his possessions when his creditors call in his loan.
 But he gets the cash back when the kidnapper is finally caught, and he gets a chance to start over again with a smaller shoe company where he has more control than he had at National Shoes.

 - Evil Counterpart: The kidnapper to Gondo, as both have backgrounds from the urban slums, and from which Gondo worked his way up from the bottom to reach the professional class, while the kidnapper might have had a chance to potentially work to becoming a medical professional, but threw away his life committing the crimes.